 Overhead Gantry Signage Delivered for Auckland International Airport

 RTL and Directionz supplied and installed new gantry signage on Tom Pearce Drive at Auckland International Airport, one of New Zealand’s busiest airports.
 The project successfully delivered a three-lane, 11-metre-wide by 3.3-metre-high sign mounted on the existing five-lane gantry with minimal disruption to airport traffic.
-The completed upgrade helps visitors choose the right lane early and move through the airport easily.
+The completed upgrade supports smoother movements through the main approach to the airport precinct.

 Project Scope